davidagross/mandelbrot-js/README.md

 [embarrassingly parallel](http://en.wikipedia.org/wiki/Embarrassingly_parallel).

-Now, JavaScript is inherently single-threaded:  You can only use so-called green threads, meaning that the javascript engine will yield control between them.
+Now, JavaScript is inherently single-threaded:  You can only use so-called green threads, meaning that the JavaScript engine will yield control between them.

-However, there is a new HTML5 APi called web workers that you can use to create real, OS-level threads.
-That should make it easy to split up plotting into several threads (preferrably one per logical core).
+However, there is a new HTML5 API called web workers that you can use to create real, OS-level threads.
+That should make it easy to split up plotting into several threads (preferably one per logical core).

 Using vectorized procedures
 ---------------------------

 The algorithm is very well suited for vector operations.
 Most modern computers come with hardware optimizations for such operations (SSE, etc).
-However, we are again limited to what the javascript engines will do for us.
+However, we are again limited to what the JavaScript engines will do for us.

 Even more optimizations
 -----------------------